Mosquito-borne disease surveillance: Technical notes: Vector-borne disease surveillance in Canada

 - Non-human surveillance

-- West Nile virus: Definitions and data notes
+- West Nile virus: Data definitions and notes

-- California serogroup viruses: Definitions and data notes
+- California serogroup viruses: Data definitions and notes

-- Eastern equine encephalitis virus: Definitions and data notes
+- Eastern equine encephalitis virus: Data definitions and notes

 - Data limitations